StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 ## Other Transport Protocols

-TCP\_NOTSENT\_LOWAT was initially defined only for TCP.
+TCP\_NOTSENT\_LOWAT was initially defined only for TCP, and only for the BSD Sockets programming interface.
-It would be useful to define equivalent delay management capabilities for other transport protocols, like QUIC.
+It would be useful to define equivalent delay management capabilities for other transport protocols, like QUIC, and for other network programming APIs.

 # TCP\_REPLENISH\_TIME